Parable #26. Friend in Need:

 The practice of Hospitality is the offering up of one’s life as a peace offering to God our Father.

 Therefore, what we do to the least of these we do to Adonai Avinu.
-Hospitality (הכנסת אורחים) is a friendship offering to God our Father.
+Therefore, the practice of hospitality (הכנסת אורחים) is a friendship offering to God our Father.
 In this way hospitality is an act of worship of the One who made us all; as such the practice of hospitality humanizes us spiritually; and it nourishes our own souls.
 This is what the Twenty-sixth mashal of Messiah teaches us:

 We must persist in practicing the mitzvah of being hospitable—-until every person who lives upon the earth becomes hospitable!

 Persistence in right behavior in this generous manner will ultimately lead a pathway to the whole world coming under messianic rule.
-It is the law of Hachnasat Orchim that will one day make the world a place of Shalom; a place of such great hospitality of all to all that the world will become like the Garden of Eden in its physical, psychological, and spiritual quality.
+It is the law of Hachnasat Orchim that will one day make the world a place of Shalom; a blessed (ashrei) place of such great hospitality that the world will become like the Garden of Eden in its physical, psychological, and spiritual quality.

 Hachnasat Orchim literally means “Bringing in the Guests.”